-- a) The candidate for reappointment will provide the following items to the chair of the review committee by November 15: - (i) A self-evaluative statement covering teaching, scholarship or artistic work (achieved and planned) and service. - (ii) A curriculum vitae. - (iii) All syllabi and a sample of other course materials (e.g. assignments, exams) used during the semesters the candidate has been teaching at the College, including the semester of the review. - (iv) Evidence of scholarly or artistic engagement (e.g. publications, works produced, works exhibited, works in progress, reviews of works, papers presented). - (v) Other materials the candidate considers relevant. - (vi) Candidates for reappointment must submit all College Student Opinion forms and numeric summary data and all Bowdoin Course Questionnaire reports in hard copy for courses they have taught at Bowdoin since appointment to the tenure track.
+- a) The candidate for reappointment will provide the following items by November 15: - (i) A self-evaluative statement covering teaching, scholarship or artistic work (achieved and planned) and service. - (ii) A curriculum vitae. - (iii) All syllabi and a sample of other course materials (e.g. assignments, exams) used during the semesters the candidate has been teaching at the College, including the semester of the review. - (iv) Evidence of scholarly or artistic engagement (e.g. publications, works produced, works exhibited, works in progress, reviews of works, papers presented). - (v) Other materials the candidate considers relevant. - (vi) All Bowdoin Course Questionnaire reports for courses taught since appointment to the tenure track.
 Candidates who taught at Bowdoin on non-tenure track appointments may choose to submit forms from semesters prior to their tenure-track appointment; failure to do so will not jeopardize the evaluation. - (vii) Departments may require the submission of their separate departmental forms for courses taught at Bowdoin since appointment to the tenure track.
 Candidates who taught at Bowdoin on non-tenure track appointments may choose to submit forms from semesters prior to their tenure-track appointment; failure to do so will not jeopardize the evaluation.

-- b) The chair of the review committee will provide the following materials: - (i) The letter summarizing the discussion that took place at the end of the first year of the appointment. - (ii) Separate departmental student opinion forms if used and kept by the department rather than the candidate.
-Candidates who taught at Bowdoin on non-tenure track appointments may choose whether forms from semesters prior to their tenure-track appointment are included; failure to do so will not jeopardize the evaluation. - (iii) Letters solicited from a sample of the candidate's students.
-The sample will consist of students chosen from all courses taught by the candidate while at Bowdoin approximately in proportion to their enrollments, according to a method prescribed by the Committee on Appointments, Promotion and Tenure.11 - (iv) Departments and programs may consider their observations of departmental colloquia or other presentations made by the candidate.
+- b) The chair of the review committee and the dean's office will provide the following materials: - (i) The letter summarizing the discussion that took place at the end of the first year of the appointment (dean's office). - (ii) Separate departmental student opinion forms if used and kept by the department rather than the candidate (review committee).
+Candidates who taught at Bowdoin on non-tenure track appointments may choose whether forms from semesters prior to their tenure-track appointment are included; failure to do so will not jeopardize the evaluation. - (iii) Letters solicited from a sample of the candidate's students (review committee).
+The sample will consist of students chosen from all courses taught by the candidate while at Bowdoin approximately in proportion to their enrollments, according to a method prescribed by the Committee on Appointments, Promotion and Tenure.
+12

+Departments and programs may consider their observations of departmental colloquia or other presentations made by the candidate.